s-sajid-ali/xwp_cython/README.md

 #### Compiling:
 The master branch builds with `gcc` (assuming `avx`enabled `x86_64` processor) while the intel_avx2 builds with `icc` (assuming `avx2` enabled `x86_64` processor).
 If the intel compiler is installed in a non-standard location (different from /opt/intel), please change the extra_compile_args accordingly.

-Compiling with gcc can be done in the usual way by invoking `python setup.py install`\
+Compiling with gcc can be done in the usual way by invoking `python setup.py build_ext`\
-Compiling with icc requires `LDSHARED="icc -shared" CC=icc python setup.py install`
+Compiling with icc requires `LDSHARED="icc -shared" CC=icc python setup.py build_ext`

 While the above steps may successfully lead to creation of a .so object (which can be used to import the functions and run simulations), I've not found a reliable way to distribute cython code.
 Hence, this code is left here for anyone to use at their own risk.